AndersDeath/diary2/README.md

 I feel bad.
 I feel really bad.
 I slept a bit and got pills.
 I also ate yogurt.
 Now I feel better.
 Salpadeine is amaizing pill.
 I should not forget abouq th e guy who was in the hospital with me.
 IElts exam was scheduled by Ksusha.
 I will passs it in the august

 # 09 July 2022 - Saturday - Yerevan

+I really wanted to do cheatmeal today, butbecause of surgery i didn't.